Sunday, December 4, 2022

 20 - Yellow Bird

-In deciding what tracks to include by Lyman, I searched through various "best of" collections, but focused mainly on those songs that featured titles about the South Pacific or exotic locations.
+In deciding what tracks to include by Lyman, I searched through various "best of" collections but focused mainly on songs featuring titles about the South Pacific or exotic locations.
 Both the Baxter and Denny compilations include 40 tracks each, with 20 tunes per disc.
-So in keeping with the format, I chose 40 songs of Lyman's music.
+So, in keeping with the format, I chose 40 songs of Lyman's music.

-For cover artwork, I wanted to use another painting by Mark Ryden like the ones for Baxter and Denny compilations, but I couldn't find anything suitable.
-So instead I chose an image of a velvet painting by Robb Hamel, cropped it and added titles.
-And the title I chose, to go along with the other two compilations, was The Exotic Worlds of Arthur Lyman.
+For the cover artwork, I wanted to use another painting by Mark Ryden like the ones used for the Baxter and Denny compilations, but I couldn't find anything suitable.
+So, instead, I chose an image of a velvet painting by Robb Hamel, cropped it, and added titles.
+The title I chose, to go along with the other two compilations, was The Exotic Worlds of Arthur Lyman.

 Sunday, September 4, 2022